SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/Project-Proposal.md

 ## Project Proposal - GoCD
 GoCD is a free, open-source continuous delivery server.
 The server is meant to be used by software development teams in Agile or DevOp environments.
 The project is sponsored and maintained by [ThoughtWorks](https://www.thoughtworks.com/), a software development consulting company.

+The proposed project will involve software assurance analysis to be conducted on the GoCD.
+Software assurance will identify potential security weaknesses that exist during the project's intended use, and provide justifiable confidence that the software will run correctly under adverse conditions by testing with hypothetical threat environments.

 GoCD will be referred to as "software" in this proposal.

-The software will be used in a hypothetical software development environment at the enterprise level using the continuous integration methodology.
-The proposed project will involve software assurance analysis to be conducted on the software.
-Software assurance will identify potential security weaknesses that exist during the project's intended use, and provide justifiable confidence that the software will run correctly under adverse conditions under specific threat environments.

 ### Contributors
 The software project community invites all to contribute toward the software's use and improvement.